AdobeDocs/commerce-operations.en/help/configuration/bootstrap/application-modes.md

 ## Cloud support

 There is no need to manage the application modes for a cloud infrastructure project.
-Because of the read-only filesystem, you cannot change modes in the remote cloud environments - even by modifying app/etc/env.php directly (this configuration is not supported and you must leave it in production mode.)
+Because of the read-only filesystem, you cannot change modes in the remote cloud environments.
+Do not attempt to change modes by modifying the `app/etc/env.php` file because the `ece-tools` package overwrites the file based on multiple configuration sources.

 Adobe Commerce on cloud infrastructure automatically runs the application in _maintenance_ mode during a deployment, which takes your site offline until the deployment is complete.
 Otherwise, the application remains in _production_ mode.
 See [Deployment process](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/deploy/process.html#deploy-phase) in the _Commerce on Cloud Infrastructure guide_.